Software-Engineering-DHBW/bikeminer/BikeMiner-app/README.md

 ## Test

--Paste in the commandline
+- Paste in the commandline
--flutter test/backend/api_connector_test.dart
+- flutter test/backend/api_connector_test.dart
--or open the testfile and start it with the IDE.
+- or open the testfile and start it with the IDE.

 ## Getting Started